bproai/pieverse-desktop/Business Plan/business-plan.md

 ### Long-Term Vision

 The digital double concept represents a profound shift in how humans engage with economic systems, potentially restructuring fundamental assumptions about work, presence, and scale of impact.
-As users and their digital doubles develop increasingly sophisticated collaboration patterns, PiEVerse will enable entirely new professional models where individuals can achieve impact previously possible only with large organizational structures.
+As users and their digital doubles develop increasingly sophisticated collaboration patterns, PieVerse will enable entirely new professional models where individuals can achieve impact previously possible only with large organizational structures.

-This capability moves PiEVerse beyond a tool for cognitive enhancement to become an extension of human identity and agency across time, space, and context - a true partnership that multiplies human potential while respecting biological realities.
+This capability moves PieVerse beyond a tool for cognitive enhancement to become an extension of human identity and agency across time, space, and context - a true partnership that multiplies human potential while respecting biological realities.

 ## Reimagining Communication in Human-AGI Organizations